NeurAI-Lab/SCoMMER/README.md

 # SCoMMER
-The official PyTorch code for AAAI'23 Paper "Sparse Coding in a Dual Memory System for Lifelong Learning"
+The official repository for AAAI'23 Paper "Sparse Coding in a Dual Memory System for Lifelong Learning"

+**Code will be released shortly**